WHAT’S THE DIFFERENCE BETWEEN ALPHALAB, ALPHALAB GEAR, INNOVATION WORKS AND THE HARDWARE CUP?

 DO I HAVE TO DO BOTH?
 CAN WE JUST DO ONE OR THE OTHER?

 You can just do one or the other.
 There are separate applications for the two program modules.
 Note that being accepted for one program module does not guarantee your acceptance into the other program.

 HOW CAN I APPLY?

 DO YOU THINK OUR COMPANY IS TOO EARLY/TOO LATE TO APPLY?

-We accept teams at all stages of development (we’ve accepted teams anywhere from ideation to $1M+ in revenues).
+For the spring market validation module, we accept teams at all stages of development (we’ve accepted teams anywhere from ideation to $1M+ in revenues).
 If you are not manufacturing at scale, then you are not “too late.”

 DOES OUR COMPANY NEED TO BE INCORPORATED?

 No. If you are accepted into our program, we will help you think through issues surrounding incorporation and also connect you with experienced legal providers our companies have worked with before.
 We partner with a number of law firms that provide our companies with complimentary legal services and documents (e.g. certificate of incorporation, restricted stock purchase agreement, stockholders agreement, proprietary rights agreement).